basavasagarkp/basavasagarkp.github.io/_posts/2024-12-23-robot_learning_manifold_hypo.md

 </div>

-## Model Size, Retreival, Uncertainty and Resolution
+## Model Size, Retrieval, Uncertainty and Resolution
-I really like this analogy of connecting the scaling laws, retreival and uncertainty to the resolution of the task-space manifolds.
+I really like this analogy of connecting the scaling laws, retrieval and uncertainty to the resolution of the task-space manifolds.
 When you have a small model or a small dataset, the manifold is kinda blurry and you have a rough (noisy) esimate of where you are in the current task and how you move from their to a configuration where you can switch between skills.
 But as you increase your model-size as well as the dataset size, the resolution of the manifold increases as well.
 Now you will have a better (less noisy) estimate of your configuration and how to move from that configuration to the boundary of a different skill.

 This is analogous to traditional uncertainty estimation in machine learning.
 When we talk about a "blurry" manifold in the context of smaller models or limited data, this blur can be interpreted as epistemic uncertainty - our model's uncertainty due to limited knowledge.
 Just as traditional uncertainty estimation methods like ensemble variance or dropout sampling give us a spread of possible predictions, the blurriness of our manifold represents a distribution over possible configurations and trajectories.
 Higher resolution manifolds, achieved through larger models or more data, correspond to reduced epistemic uncertainty, giving us sharper estimates of where we are in the configuration space.
 This is analogous to how ensemble predictions tend to converge as we add more training data.
 However, just as aleatoric uncertainty (inherent system randomness) remains even with infinite data, certain regions of our skill manifolds might retain some inherent "blur" due to the fundamental variability in how certain skills can be executed.
 This is particularly evident near the boundaries where skills intersect, where multiple valid transition points might exist.
 <div class="image-container">